ArtemyAndrienko/skopeo/docs/skopeo-copy.1.md

 Path of the authentication file.
 Default is ${XDG_RUNTIME\_DIR}/containers/auth.json, which is set using `podman login`.
 If the authorization state is not found there, $HOME/.docker/config.json is checked, which is set using `docker login`.

+**--src-authfile** _path_

+Path of the authentication file for the source registry.
+Uses path given by `--authfile`, if not provided.

+**--dest-authfile** _path_

+Path of the authentication file for the destination registry.
+Uses path given by `--authfile`, if not provided.

 **--format, -f** _manifest-type_ Manifest type (oci, v2s1, or v2s2) to use when saving image to directory using the 'dir:' transport (default is manifest type of source)

 **--quiet, -q** suppress output information when copying images